iwikal/mapp/README.md

-# Plen
+# Mapp

-Fly the plen blyat

-A multiplayer shoot at each other with planes game
+A multiplayer capture the flag game.

 ## Usage instructions